 Forestry and timber

-Forestry and woodworking are entwined in Tasmania’s history and continue to influence the way many people think about the State of Islands.
+Forestry and beautiful timbers are entwined in Tasmania’s history and will continue to influence the way many people think about the State of islands for years to come.

 Facts and figures

 - Tasmania contains Australia’s largest tracts of cool temperate rainforest, with 82 per cent protected in reserves.
 Species-rich rainforest generally grows in areas receiving over 1,200mm of rain a year, but some isolated patches occur in much drier areas.

 - The Wooden Boat Centre south of Hobart teaches traditional skills in the use of the native timbers that made Tasmanian ships eagerly sought after for centuries.